celery/celery/docs/configuration.rst

 Disabled by default.
 Can be one of the following:

+* rpc
+    Send results back as AMQP messages
+    See :ref:`conf-rpc-result-backend`.

 * database
     Use a relational database supported by `SQLAlchemy`_.
     See :ref:`conf-database-result-backend`.

+* redis
+    Use `Redis`_ to store the results.
+    See :ref:`conf-redis-result-backend`.

 * cache
     Use `memcached`_ to store the results.